mustafar/nh-recipes/content/blog/oatmeal-cookies/index.md

 Beat butter for half a minute, then add sugars and beat till fluffy.

-Add vanilla, milk, and egg, Beat very well.
+Add vanilla, milk, and egg.
+Beat very well.

 Add dry ingredients to butter mixture till thoroughly combined.